How to manage mortgage lead generation and lead buying strategies while staying compliant

 What is mortgage lead generation?

 Mortgage lead generation is the process of attracting and capturing potential borrowers interested in purchasing, refinancing, or applying for a mortgage.
-These leads often come through digital channels like paid search, social media ads, landing pages, or form submissions on mortgage websites.
+These prospects are often researching options, comparing lenders, and closely monitoring current mortgage rates before deciding when and where to apply.

 Qualified, interested leads are the lifeblood of mortgage lenders, brokers, and originators.
 But with increasing competition and regulatory scrutiny, generating leads that are both high quality and TCPA-compliant is more important than ever.